Declan444/EPCProductionScheduler/README.md

 ## Testing

 I have tested the program on my own system and some others with no issues.
 My mentor has also run the program on his system with no issues.
 When running the program, if less than 10 rows of data was contained in the sales sheet, the program gave an error.
-This was fixed by asking the user if 10 rows of data has been entered in the sales sheet and if not they are not allowed to continur.
-I havealso included an  error handling messages to ask the user to input the appropriate data in the spreadsheet within each of the functions that require the average sales number.
+This was fixed by asking the user if 10 rows of data has been entered in the sales sheet and if not, they are not allowed to continue.
+I have also included an  error handling messages to ask the user to input the appropriate data in the spreadsheet within each of the functions that require the average sales number.

 I have tested the program with zero data in all sheets except the sales sheet which again was causing errors but these are now fixed. for a, b, c in zip(
             available_finished_stock_units,
             available_manufactured_volume,
             average_sales_for_last_ten_days_sales):
-This zip code was causing a problem as if a or be were zero then to divide as zero by a number was causing an error.
-I fixed this with the following with he addition of the following
+This zip code was causing a problem as if a or be were zero then to divide zero by a number was causing an error.
+I fixed this with the addition of the following
         if a + b == 0:
             sales_days_of_all_manufactured_stock.append(0)